Gaylord house rentals

 When is the best time to stay in a vacation rental in Gaylord?

-Given its Swiss chalet winter wonderland vibe, Gaylord is especially fun to visit during its snowy season, which typically starts in late October.
+Given its Swiss chalet winter wonderland vibe, it’s especially fun to stay in one of Gaylord’s vacation rentals during its snowy season, which typically starts in late October.
 Peak snowfall hits in January, with an average of 95 inches, and usually tapers off by the end of March, though it’s not unheard of for the area to get another foot or so in April.
 Come summertime, Otsego Lake draws water-sports enthusiasts to its shores, and the charming village buzzes under just-hot-enough temperatures.
 If you’re planning a visit in July, don’t miss Alpenfest: a Swiss-inspired festival complete with traditional dress, a pageant, and a parade.

 What are the top things to do in Gaylord?